SwethaKumar05/YOLO_TrafficPrediction/README.md

 # YOLO_TrafficPrediction

-Traffic Prediction Using YOLO Model, utilizes the YOLO (You Only Look Once) object detection model to predict and analyze traffic patterns
+Traffic Prediction Using YOLO Model, utilizes the YOLO (You Only Look Once) object detection model to predict and analyze traffic patterns.
+Instead of training the model from scratch, you are employing an already-built, pre-trained YOLO model to detect and classify vehicles and other objects in real-time traffic footage.
+This approach allows for efficient and accurate traffic analysis, which can be used for monitoring congestion, optimizing traffic flow, and enhancing road safety.
+By leveraging the powerful YOLO model, your project demonstrates the effectiveness of pre-trained models in real-world applications, providing valuable insights without the need for extensive training processes.